About the HQ competition

 The deadline for submitting an Expression of Interest was 16 March 2022.

-The shortlist will be announced in May 2022.
+The shortlist was announced on 5 July 2022.

-- Visiting the short-list: Government Ministers and GBRTT representatives will visit each of the shortlisted towns and cities to gain a greater understanding of prospective locations’ intentions for the headquarters and to engage local communities ahead of a public vote.
-Further advice will be given to shortlisted locations in advance of the visits.
+Visiting the shortlist: Government Ministers and GBRTT representatives will visit each of the shortlisted towns and cities to gain a greater understanding of prospective locations’ intentions for the headquarters and to engage local communities ahead of a public vote.

-- Public vote: GBRTT will host a non-binding, online vote which will give the public the opportunity to support and vote for their preferred location from the shortlist.
+Public vote: GBRTT is hosting a non-binding, online vote, giving the public the opportunity to vote for their preferred location from the shortlist.
 The vote will take place around the visits to use the positive momentum and information shared during the visits to inform the public for their vote.
 The result of this vote will be used to measure the level of public support for each location and will be considered as part of final decision making.

 - The understanding gained from the visits (as is relevant to the selection criteria)